Justin Riddle, PhD

 Lab Manager

 Zoe graduated from Florida State University with a B.S. in Cell and Molecular Neuroscience.
 She completed her undergraduate thesis on social judgment in subdimensions of Social Anxiety Disorder.
-Zoe is interested in researching novel treatment mechanisms for affective disorders.
-She aims to pursue graduate education in the neuroscience field.
+Her research interests center on novel treatment mechanisms for affective disorders — with a particular focus on non-invasive brain stimulation methods — as well as the role of reward processing in Major Depressive Disorder.
+She is pursuing a PhD in Clinical Psychology.

 Shyam Dhulashia